ttaddicken/fantasyNHL/README.md

-display the player's name
-display the player's position
-display the player's number
-Create a from inside the "player-form" div
-Add an input field for Player Name, Position, and Number When the add button is pressed, it should automatically add a player to the Roster.
+When the add button is pressed, it should automatically add a player to the Roster.
 Create a constructor for Player that accepts 3 arguments, Name, Position, Number.
 When the Add button is pressed, a new player is created and added to the Players array.